-We know you’ll love it as much as we do, so once you catch the bug there are all sorts of other fun methods you can try too – turning wrapping paper into kites or making more traditional kites with more involved designs.
+Once you’ve learned how to make a kite, ee know you’ll love it as much as we do, so once you catch the bug there are all sorts of other fun methods you can try – turning wrapping paper into kites or making more traditional kites with more involved designs.
 We’ve even included a few of our favourite kite making kits at the bottom in case you’re looking to stock up on supplies to keep your mini makers occupied in the coming summer holidays.

 Of course paper kites aren’t going to be the most sturdy kite option.
 If you class yourself as a hardcore, adventure-loving, kite-flying family, you’ll still enjoy this paper kite activity but your kits may not survive being flown on top of a mountain!
 They should happily take to the skies in your local park or playground though, and let’s face it… half of the fun is in the making!

 You might also like our favourite 50 craft ideas for kids or our paper craft for kids or check out our easy salt dough recipe.Kids will enjoy our how to make shrinky dinks or inspire them by investing in kids drawing tables with our roundup of the best ones on the market.